Photo by Brad Stubbs

-Peterís expressive detail and technical gifts have been employed at the three top animation studios in Los Angeles: Hanna-Barbera, Disney Features and Warner Brothers Features.
+Peter’s expressive detail, love of the imagined and technical gifts have been employed at the three top animation studios in Los Angeles: Hanna-Barbera, Disney Features and Warner Brothers Features.
 He rose up the chain at Disney becoming one of two prestigious visual development artists on the hit film Aladdin.
 After that, he remained a visual development artist on the Warner Brothers films Space Jam, Quest for Camelot and The Iron Giant.
-Mostly self-taught, his previous training includes various life drawing classes in Los Angeles, an editorial cartoon course from UCLA as well as a mail order cartoon correspondence course which began his career when he was a teen.

 In addition to his paintings, Peter is an accomplished illustrator creating many imaginative and whimsical drawings in his own unique fashion using ink, pencil and other media.

 Peter Gullerud was born in Wisconsin and moved to California where he has spent most of his life.
-He resided in the quaint village of Pine Mountain Club, CA in the Los Padres National Forest for many years where his works were displayed in local businesses and sold throughout the country.
-Peter now resides in Taft, CA, another quaint town.
-Peter displays a concern for environmental issues and a compassion for all animals as evidenced in his works.
+He resided in the quaint village of Pine Mountain, CA in the Los Padres National Forest for 15 years.
+He now resides in Taft, CA, an oil town in Kern County.
+Gullerud displays a concern for environmental issues and a compassion for all animals as so evidenced in his works, visual and written.
 He remains a member of the Animators Guild of America.

 Check out the “links” button here to find all his works, including his videos on YouTube.